divyeshdhedhi/BouncingBallGraph/README.md

 # BouncingBallGraph
-calculating number of bounces and plotting graph of each bounce
+Calculating number of bounces and plotting graph of each bounce